airbytehq/airbyte/docs/integrations/sources/github.md

 ### Notes

-1. Only 4 streams from above 17 incremental streams \(`comments`, `commits`, `issues` and `review comments`\) are pure incremental meaning that they:
+1. Only 4 streams \(`comments`, `commits`, `issues` and `review comments`\) from above 17 incremental streams are pure incremental meaning that they:
    * read only new records;
    * output only new records.

-     Other 13 incremental streams are also incremental but with one difference, they:
+2. Other 13 incremental streams are also incremental but with one difference, they:
    * read all records;
    * output only new records.
    Please, consider this behaviour when using those 13 incremental streams because it may affect you API call limits.

-2. We are passing few parameters \(`since`, `sort` and `direction`\) to GitHub in order to filter records and sometimes for large streams specifying very distant `start_date` in the past may result in keep on getting error from GitHub instead of records \(respective `WARN` log message will be outputted\).
+3. We are passing few parameters \(`since`, `sort` and `direction`\) to GitHub in order to filter records and sometimes for large streams specifying very distant `start_date` in the past may result in keep on getting error from GitHub instead of records \(respective `WARN` log message will be outputted\).
 In this case Specifying more recent `start_date` may help.

 ### Features